Making other changes

 Changing investment option(s)

 You can change your investment option(s) online by logging in to your account.
-If you prefer, you can download an Investment choice form, fill it in and send it to Mercer.
+If you prefer, you can download an investment choice form, fill it in and send it to Mercer.

 We will action your change by redeeming units in your existing investment option and issuing units in the new investment option.
-You won’t be able to see your new investment choice when you sign into your account until we have processed the change.
+You won’t be able to see your new investment choice when you sign in to your account until we have processed the change.
 This could take a few days.
 The unit prices for any given business day are not received until the end of the following business day.
-When the unit prices become available, we will process your request as quickly as possible.
+When the unit prices become available, we will process your request as soon as possible.
 Once your request is processed, the change will appear online.

 You can change your investment strategy at any time.
 We suggest you review your investment choice from time to time to make sure it’s suitable.
 If it is, remain patient, think long term and don’t get distracted by short-term volatility.
 Moving into a more conservative option when markets are down crystallises your losses and means you risk missing out on the subsequent rebound when markets recover.
 Switching to a higher-risk option because markets are up could expose you to a level of risk you find uncomfortable.